-But then I got a new job and they were using PHP and then I was back with PHP again and I’m like “oh my, okay, so I still have to work with PHP.”
+But then I got a new job and they were using PHP.
+And then I was back with PHP again and I’m like “oh my, okay, so I still have to work with PHP.”
 But it was like a turning point for PHP, I felt.

-I think the release back then was something like 5.3, and I think they introduced namespaces and also closures, and then, suddenly, there was Composer.
+I think the release back then was something like 5.3.
+And I think they introduced namespaces and also closures, and then, suddenly, there was Composer.
 Suddenly, everything changed because now you had this way of getting packages, of getting code from others.
 You could also check out those repositories, see if there were tests done, how many people were working on it.
 Suddenly, you had this scale.
 It was like suddenly PHP is evolving again and there are a lot of things happening.

-It was also back then when I started with the Laravel PHP framework, and Laravel at that point was using the latest features of PHP.
+Also, It was back then when I started with the Laravel PHP framework.
+And Laravel at that point was using the latest features of PHP.
 It felt like PHP but also looked very different.
-I thought “okay, maybe I should give PHP another chance.”
+I thought “okay, maybe I should give PHP another chance”.
 And yeah, I’m pretty happy that I did and don’t regret my decision at all.